Cepstral Analysis of Random Variables: Muculants

+The sequence of operations -- Fourier transform, (complex) logarithm, and inverse Fourier transform -- is also essential in cepstral analysis, originally introduced to investigate the influence of echo~\cite{Bogert_1963} and to represent nonlinear systems~\cite{oppenheim-phd}.
+Today the cepstrum is widely used in speech processing~\cite{oppenheim_quefrency}.
+Our analysis of RVs is thus deeply rooted in signal processing.
+Existence and properties of muculants, stated in Section~\ref{sec:muculants}, are based on properties of the cepstrum, or more generally, properties of the Fourier transform.
+Moreover, a connection between muculants and cumulants, presented in Section~\ref{sec:Cumulants} also finds counterparts in cepstral analysis~\cite{schroeder-cepstrum-predictor, khare-moments}.

-A few words regarding the naming are now in order: The name \emph{cepstrum} is derived from a reversal of the first syllable of the word \emph{spectrum}: While the cepstrum -- being the inverse Fourier transform of a nonlinear operation of a Fourier transform -- is actually situated in the original (e.g., time) domain, Bogart et al. introduced new terminology to emphasize that this sequence of operations can provide fundamentally different insights than would be possible by thinking in the original domain only.
-For example, they got \emph{frequency} variables in the first, and \emph{quefrency} (rather than time) variables in the second Fourier transform, and called a convolution (\emph{filtering} in time domain) \emph{liftering} in cepstral domain.
-Following this approach, we decided to call our new parametric descriptors \emph{muculants}, a reversal of the first syllable of the word \emph{cumulants}.
+About terminology: The name \emph{cepstrum} is derived from reversing the first syllable of the word \emph{spectrum}: While the cepstrum is situated in the original (e.g., time) domain, this terminology was introduced to emphasize that this sequence of operations can provide fundamentally different insights~\cite{Bogert_1963}.
+Following this approach, we call our parametric descriptors \emph{muculants}, a reversal of the first syllable of \emph{cumulants}.